CodingNomads/articles/python-datatypes/python_datatypes.md

 ## A Quick and Simple Guide to Python Data Types

-This blog introduces the most common Python data types, as well as tips for staying sane while learning concepts like these as a beginner.
+This blog introduces the most common Python data types, as well as tips for staying sane while learning Python :)

 Let’s say you’re just starting out on your programming journey into Python, and you feel like you’re making some progress.
 You’ve watched some online tutorials, put together a few simple programs, and you're hungry for more.